Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Blue Jean Blues entrance

-For those who favor blues and jazz drop in at the lively Blue Jean Blues by Lauderdale Beach.
+For those who favor blues and jazz, drop in at the lively Blue Jean Blues in Lauderdale Beach.
 With the beat of their tunes, you will feel you’re in New Orleans.

 Address: 3320 NE 33rd St, Fort Lauderdale, FL 33308

-If you are wanting to get rowdy during your visit, party at Backyard Fort Lauderdale’s largest 21+ outdoor nightclub.
+If you want to get rowdy during your visit, party at Backyard Fort Lauderdale’s largest 21+ outdoor nightclub.

 Address: 100 SW 3rd Ave, Fort Lauderdale, FL 33312